 Examination fee: € 1,000

-The tuition fee amounts to EUR 19,800 for the entire program (including an enrollment fee of EUR 2,500 and an examination fee of EUR 1,000; the enrollment fee will be waived for HHL alumni), which is to be paid in three installments at the beginning of the first, second and third academic year.
+The tuition fee amounts to EUR 19,800 for the entire program (including an enrollment fee of EUR 2,500 and an examination fee of EUR 1,000, which is to be paid in three installments at the beginning of the first, second and third academic year.

 The tuition fees for the Doctoral Program are tax deductible as anticipated professional expenses.
 Get first tips by reading the brochure “Steuertipps” (in German).
 For detailed information please contact your legal tax advisor.